kernelkit/vendor-example2/Readme.md

-# Vendor example for infix
+# Vendor example for Infix

 This repo is an example of how to extend standard Infix.